The Ultimate Nonprofit Executive Director Toolkit

 The Executive Director / Board Chair Meeting Template

-For executive directors to succeed, you need to build rapport and trust with your board.
+For executive directors to succeed, they need to build rapport and trust with their board.
 This means having regular check-ins with your chair so there are few surprises when board meetings come around.
 Use this template and edit it for your own needs.

 The Board Report Template